biodiversitydata-se/mol-data/rdocs/sbdi-mol-mod.rst

 Once we have imported data into the ASV database, SBDI will apply a standard taxonomic re-annotation to each ASV, using current versions of selected classification algorithms and reference databases, for the organism group in question.
 This will provide the valid and searchable taxonomy of the ASV, although the original, user-provided annotation will also be stored and displayed.

-Following processing, ASV occurrence data will be ingested into the BioAtlas.
+Following processing, ASV occurrence data will be ingested into the BioAtlas, via `IPT <http://www.gbif.se/ipt/>`_.
 Users will then be able to BLAST for sequences and associated occurrence records in the atlas, as well as search for specific primer sequences or sampling environments.
 In addition to data download in the atlas, the molecular module will also provide download of BLAST results.